hulu/roku-dev-cli/README.md

 3. Merge your pull request, including updating `version.py`.

+4. If necessary, install `twine`:

+    ```shell
+    pip3 install twine
+    ```

-4. Publish to the default public pypi repo, you will be prompted to enter your pypi.org password:
+5. Publish to the default public pypi repo, you will be prompted to enter your pypi.org password:

     ```shell